SuyashDD/Striver_STL_Doc/README.md

 ```
  -> Other functions are ->  begin(), end(), rbegin(), rend(), clear(), size(), swap()

-Deque manages its elements with a dynamic array, provides random access, and has almost the same interface as a vector. \br
+Deque manages its elements with a dynamic array, provides random access, and has almost the same interface as a vector.

-List manages its elements as a doubly linked list and does not provide random access. /br
+List manages its elements as a doubly linked list and does not provide random access.

 Deque provides Fast insertions and deletions at both the end and the beginning.
-Inserting and deleting elements in the middle is relatively slow because all elements up to either of both ends may be moved to make room or to fill a gap. /br
+Inserting and deleting elements in the middle is relatively slow because all elements up to either of both ends may be moved to make room or to fill a gap.

-In List, inserting and removing elements is fast at each position, including both ends. /br
+In List, inserting and removing elements is fast at each position, including both ends.

-Deque: Any insertion or deletion of elements other than at the beginning or end invalidates all pointers, references, and iterators that refer to elements of the deque. /br
+Deque: Any insertion or deletion of elements other than at the beginning or end invalidates all pointers, references, and iterators that refer to elements of the deque.

 List: Inserting and deleting elements does not invalidate pointers, references, and iterators to other elements.